Skip to article frontmatterSkip to article content

 arm64

-Not to get too anthropomorphic right off the bat, but to create an ideal educational experience we will need the perfect teaching assistants.
+Not to get too anthropomorphic right off the bat, but to create an ideal educational experience we will need the perfect co-instructors, or maybe teaching assistants if you will.

-Throughout this book we will make use of some of the most popular open-source GenAI models in the world at the time of initial writing (early 2026).
-No one model suits all purposes, and we will utilize about 6 or 7 different models that are uniquely specialized in some particular purpose like coding, vision, creative writing, creating embeddings, etc.
+Throughout this book we will make use of some of the most popular open-source models in the world at the time of initial writing.
+No one model suits all purposes, and we will utilize about 6 or 7 different models that are uniquely specialized in some particular purpose like coding, vision, creative writing, vector embeddings, etc.

 !ollama list